adamripley98/nalda/README.md

   - [ ] Videos
   - [ ] Listings
   - [ ] Articles
+- [ ] Curator show pages
+  * This should display all of the content a curator has written
+- [ ] Default create users with type `user`.
+Admin can switch them to `admin` or `curator`

 ## Listings

 - [ ] Store an array of times or two fields for each day
 - [ ] Store reviews / comments on listings
 - [ ] Form for adding reviews
+- [ ] Complete listing view
+- [ ] Complete listing backend (already stores listing in Mongo, just need to populate to home screen.

 ## Videos

 - [ ] Improve styling
+- [ ] Video backend

 ## Frontend